 Geodon and Abilify

-- Furthermore, there are two new antipsychotic agents on the market that are currently being studied to determine their effectiveness and safety for PD patients.
+- There are two new antipsychotic agents on the market that are currently being studied to determine their effectiveness and safety for people with PD.
 These agents are geodon (Ziprasidone ®) and abilify (Aripiprazole ®).

-The treatment goal for each step throughout this process is to achieve a healthy balance between PD symptom control and management of psychosis.
+The treatment goal for each step throughout this process is to achieve a healthy balance between PD symptom control and management of hallucinations/delusions.

 *People with PD who suffer from mental health comorbidities should not be given amoxapine.
 If they are taking an MAO-B inhibitor for their PD, the current practice is to avoid concurrent tricyclic, SSRI, or SNRI antidepressants.
 There is some controversy on this point, and some neurologists and neuropsychs are comfortable prescribing an MAO-B inhibitor concurrently with antidepressants if done under their close supervision.
 For hallucinations and delusions, PD patients shouldn’t be on any neuroleptics except for quetiapine or clozapine.

 Page reviewed by Dr. Joash Lazarus, NPF Movement Disorders Fellow, Department of Neurology at Emory University School of Medicine.